Foursheepsir/chrome_ai/README.md

 - Explanations and Page Chat (Prompt API)
 - Language detection (LanguageDetector)

-All AI runs locally on device — no network calls to external AI services.
+All AI runs locally on device — no network calls to external AI services, no fees at all!

 ---